Vacuum polarization energy of a complex scalar field in a vortex background: Standard treatment for regular vector potentials

 Note that we have included $\overline{\eta}^{(4)}_\ell$ in the subtraction even though $\sum_{\ell=-L}^{L}\overline{\eta}^{(4)}_\ell=0$ because it may be advantageous numerically by avoiding summing large numbers.

 Before discussing results, a remark on the numerical simulation is in order.
 Scattering calculations with radial symmetry separate the regular and irregular solutions at the origin.
 In the $\ell=0$ channel, the irregular solution diverges like a logarithm, while the regular one is constant.
 Numerically these two behaviors are difficult to disentangle.
 We therefore integrate the differential equations for $\ell=0$ down to various values in the regime $\rho_{\rm min}=10^{-20}\ldots 10^{-50}/m$ and fit $c_0+c_1/\ln[\rho_{\rm min}/m]+c_2/\ln^2[\rho_{\rm min}/m]$.
 We then make sure that the final result, $c_0$, is stable under further variation of $\rho_{\rm min}$.
+Fortunately, we will see later that an appropriate regularization can eliminate the need for this detailed analysis.

 In Fig.~\ref{fig:reg1} we display both a sample regular vortex background and the resulting integrand $\sum_\ell\left[\eta_\ell(t)\right]_n$ for the VPE.

 Obviously, that integrand quickly approaches zero like $1/t^4$, which suffices to make the integral in Eq.~(\ref{eq:vpe1}) converge.
 Hence we have correctly implemented the divergence structure deduced from the Feynman diagrams in the scattering calculation.